ORTHOPAEDIC CELL THERAPY

 The stem cells and growth factors also work by reducing the “oedema” or bruising of underlying bone which allows better blood flow to the cartilage.
 This means more nutrients such as oxygen to help the cartilage heal.

-ASCT is much more potent than PRP and lasts longer, meaning severer cases hold better results.
+ASCT is much more potent than PRP and lasts longer, meaning more severe cases hold better results.

 What can be treated with stem cells?

-Muscle, ligament, and tendon injuries (including tennis or golfer’s elbow)
+Muscle, ligament, and tendon injuries, including tennis elbow (lateral epicondylitis) or golfer’s elbow (medial epicondylitis)

 Degenerative knee conditions